 Howe had a loan move to Swindon Town towards the end of the 2003/04 season, but did not feature for the club.

-However, the Amersham-born defender re-joined AFC Bournemouth on loan at the start of the 2004/05 campaign and soon made the deal permanent - spending a further three seasons with the Cherries.
+However, the Amersham-born defender re-joined AFC Bournemouth on loan at the start of the 2004/05 campaign and soon made the deal permanent - spending a further three seasons with them.

 The former centre-back retired due to a knee injury in the summer of 2007, but had already started coaching the AFC Bournemouth reserve team.

-On 19 January 2009, Howe was awarded the permanent managerial job at the then League Two club, leading the club to safety despite a 17-point deficit.
+On 19 January 2009, Howe was awarded the permanent managerial job at the then League Two club, leading them to safety despite a 17-point deficit.

-The Cherries were then immediately promoted in the following season under the guidance of Howe before he made the move to Championship team Burnley in January 2011.
+They were then immediately promoted in the following season under the guidance of Howe, who then made the move to Championship team Burnley in January 2011.

-By the end of the season Howe had achieved automatic promotion to the Championship before claiming the league title two years later, lifting the south-coast side into the Premier League for the first time in their history.
+By the end of the season Howe had achieved automatic promotion to the Championship, claiming the league title two years later, guiding AFC Bournemouth into the Premier League for the first time in their history.

-In their first top-flight season, Howe led AFC Bournemouth to 16th place, and he earned safety for three more seasons in succession before his team finished 18th in 2019/20.
+In their debut top-flight season, Howe led AFC Bournemouth to 16th place and earned safety for three more successive seasons, before his team finished 18th in 2019/20.

 On 1 August 2020 he left the club by mutual consent, following their relegation to the Championship.

-And 2022/23 proved to be an exceptional season for Howe, who helped the club qualify for the UEFA Champions League for the first time since 2002/03.
+And 2022/23 proved to be an exceptional season for Howe, who helped Newcastle qualify for the UEFA Champions League for the first time since 2002/03.